Some Observations on Copyright Law

 or even in the Berne Convention.

-One frequently sees proposals in the USA to end copyright law.
+Since the 1980s, one sometimes sees proposals in the USA to end copyright law.

 Most of these proposals recognize the ease of making copies